Blog

 URL Copied

-The food and beverage sector is preparing for its biggest shake-up in years with the roll-out of promotional restrictions on products high in saturated fat, salt and sugar (HFSS) this October.
+The UK food and beverage industry experienced its biggest shake-up in years when the government started introducing promotional restrictions on products high in saturated fat, salt and sugar (HFSS) - and the net will tighten when further HFSS rules come into force in October 2025.

-Following our introduction to what HFSS is and how it will impact food & beverage brands, we’re now diving deeper into the new legislation.
-Keep reading to learn how HFSS regulations will impact product categories – and which products may require reformulation to improve their nutrient scores.
+Following our introduction to what HFSS is and how does it impact food & beverage brands, let's dive deeper into which product categories fall under HFSS restrictions.

-As the purpose of the HFSS campaign is to encourage healthier choices, unsurprisingly, these new rules target many convenience foods that consumers turn to for a quick meal or celebratory treat.
+The purpose of the HFSS campaign is to encourage consumers to make healthier choices.
+Unsurprisingly, this means targeting many convenience foods that consumers turn to for a quick meal or celebratory treat.

 • Potato products – such as chips, croquettes, hash browns, novelty potato products (like smiley faces), waffles and wedges